-The results of the WFD monitoring programme indicate that there are some water quality issues in some of the waters discharging in the vicinity of this shellfish area, reflecting the results of macroinvertebrate sampling.
+The results of the WFD monitoring programme does not indicate any water quality issues within the shellfish area or in the waters discharging in the vicinity of this shellfish area.

-The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area.
-However, this shellfish area is in compliance with the shellfish guideline value for faecal coliforms as indicated above.
+The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area but the area is in compliance with the shellfish guideline value for faecal coliforms as indicated above.